automata-network/multiprover-avs-operator-setup/holesky/README.md

 Below are the configs that you can **use the default value**:

-- **Simulation**: The default value is `false` .
-In the simulation mode, the operator will not actually process the task.
 - **ETHRpcURL**: Holesky RPC url used to interact with Ethereum Holesky testnet.
 - **AttestationLayerRpcURL**: The RPC url of the network that TEE liveness verifier contract is deployed on, which is the Ethereum Holesky testnet.
 - **AggregatorURL**: URL of aggregator hosted by Automata team.
 Aggregator will check validity of TEE prover, aggregator the BLS signature and submit the task to AVS service manager.